seanivore/freelance-payments/assets/docs/dev_planning.md

 ### Tech Stack & Page Design

   + This is a GitHub Pages website build
     - We have done a million of these and have the files needed prepared already
+    - CREATE: `./index.html`
     - Both `./CNAME` and the `./_config.yml`
       `/Users/seanivore/Development/freelance-payments/CNAME`
       `/Users/seanivore/Development/freelance-payments/_config.yml`